2KAbhishek/nvim2k/README.md

 - Python provider is necessary for some operations: `pip install neovim`
 - Some command line tools: fd, ripgrep

-- To use nvim2k for notes, make sure to add `export NOTES_DIR=your/notes/path` as a env var [video with more info](https://youtu.be/FP7sQhc8kek)
+- To use nvim2k for notes, take a look at [tdo.nvim](https://github.com/2kabhishek/tdo.nvim)

 ### 💻 Installation